SphereCraft/IAM_Project/README.md

 ## Conclusion

-Security is of upmost importance and securing the main management account and giving everyone their own accounts with their own permissions to the things they need to do their jobs is paramount for the security of the company.
+Security is of utmost importance and securing the main management account and giving everyone their own accounts with their own permissions to the things they need to do their jobs is paramount for the security of the company.

 The security choices I have made have been done with the mindset of Principle of Least Privilege with the information that has